 Despite the difference in materials, all forms of mulch pretty much function the same way.
-They serve to:

-– Slowing down weed growth
+– Slow down weed growth

 Types of Mulch You Can Use In Your Garden and When to Use Them

-Mulch can come from many different materials.
-You can either purchase it in bags at the gardening store or you can obtain them for free from your garden or home.
-Here are the most common types of mulch you can use as a ground cover for your garden:
+Mulch can come from many different natural materials.
+You can either purchase it in bags at local garden centers, or even your favorite big box store.
+You can also get it for free from your garden or home and in some cases your city’s dump may sell it.

-It may also not be good for acidic soil as it tends to affect the pH balance of soil particularly if used fresh.
+It may also not be good for acidic soil as it tends to affect the soil pH balance of soil, particularly if used fresh.

 Cedar mulch is best used for established trees and shrubs, as well as in perennial gardens.

-Sawdust is an inexpensive and readily available mulching material for your garden.
-It can be used to repel pests and deter weeds.
-When used fresh, it has an acidifying effect on soil which makes it an excellent mulch of choice for you plant acid-loving plants such as conifers, blueberries, strawberries, and rhododendrons.
+When a thin layer of sawdust is used fresh, it has an acidifying effect on bare soil, making it an excellent mulch of choice for your acid-loving plants and vegetables such as conifers, blueberries, strawberries, and rhododendrons.

-Newspaper is another great option as it is relatively free.
-However, it must be noted that newspaper may increase carbon levels in your soil and may also decrease nitrogen activity.
+Newspaper is another great option as it’s relatively free.
+However, it must be noted that newspapers can increase carbon levels in your soil and may also decrease nitrogen activity.

 Geotextiles are any permeable textile material used to increase soil stability, provide erosion control, or aid in drainage.
-Typically made from polypropylene or polyester, geotextile fabrics come in three basic forms: woven (resembling mail bag sacking), needle punched (resembling felt), or heat bonded (resembling ironed felt).
+Typically made from polypropylene or polyester, geotextile fabrics come in three basic forms: woven (resembling mail bag sack material), needle punched (resembling felt), or heat bonded (resembling ironed felt).

-Stone mulch is an excellent alternative to typical wood varieties of mulch.
-Apart from the usual benefits, it also does not require constant reapplication since they don’t decompose.
-Stone mulch stabilizes soil and reduces erosion, while improving the garden’s appearance.
+Stone mulch is an excellent alternative to the typical wood varieties.
+Apart from the usual benefits, it also doesn’t require constant reapplication since the stones don’t decompose.
+Stone mulch stabilizes soil and reduces erosion while improving the garden’s appearance.

 You can also find gardening products I use in my videos here <---